Define bugbounty scopes for Burp Suite and OWASP ZAP in the simplest way possible. I mean really, it doesn't get much simpler than this.

 The pickle module is not secure against erroneous or maliciously constructed data.

 Pickle is a serialization/deserialization module found within the standard Python library.
 For those unfamiliar with serialization and deserialization; it is a way of converting objects and data structures to files or databases so that they can be reconstructed later (possibly in a different environment).
 This process is called serialization and deserialization, but in Python, it is called pickling and unpickling.
-Imagine that you’ve spent a long time training an artificial neural network, and instead of having to re-train the network every time, you would store the state of the program to files so it can be reconstructed later.
+One big caveat to pickle however, is that it does not perform any “security checking” on the data that is being unpickled, meaning that an attacker having access to the endpoint can potentially gain remote code execution by serving malicious input.

 Escalating privileges when pip is part of sudo group